 - Limit alcohol intake while you are taking lisinopril.
 Alcohol can increase your chance of side effects such as dizziness and light-headedness.

-- If you forget to take your dose, take it as soon as you remember.
+- Missed dose: If you forget to take your dose, take it as soon as you remember.
 But if it is nearly time for your next dose, just take the next dose at the right time.
-Do not take double the dose.
+Don't take double the dose.

 Have a sick day plan

-If you have diarrhoea or are vomiting from a stomach bug, or have dehydration from other causes, it’s important to let your GP know, as they may advise you to stop taking your lisinopril for a few days and start again when you feel better.
+If you have diarrhoea (runny poo) or vomiting (being sick) from a stomach bug, or if you're dehydrated from another illness, it’s important to let your healthcare provider know.
+They may advise you to decrease your dose or stop taking your lisinopril for a few days, and start again when you feel better.

 Be careful when taking some pain relief medicines

-If you are taking an ACE inhibitor with a diuretic, do not use NSAIDs for pain relief.
+If you are taking an ACE inhibitor with a diuretic, don't use NSAIDs for pain relief.
 Ask your doctor or pharmacist for a safer option.
 Read more about NSAIDs and protecting your kidneys.

 |Examples of diuretics||Examples of NSAIDs|

 Like all medicines, lisinopril can cause side effects, although not everyone gets them.
 Often side effects improve as your body gets used to the new medicine.